Disaster Startups and the Advice I Give Most Often

 The Startup Landscape

-In Figure 2, we find that the largest drivers are products related to risk analytics, and in particular those looking at threats to property, infrastructure, and/or investments.
-This is followed by solutions related to water, drought, and agriculture, and so on.
-Even more interesting, the pattern in the United States seems driven by a mix of events and policy.
+Even more interesting is that the pattern in the United States seems driven by a mix of events and policy.
 The Paris Agreement coincided with some particularly harsh hurricane seasons which brought a lot of these issues and needs front of mind.
-I suspect it was more the impacts of the disasters rather than the Paris agreement that drove this.
+I suspect it was more the impacts of the disasters rather than the Paris agreement that drove this, but political priorities post Paris should not be ruled out.
 We see a bit of a lull after the 2020, with a broader venture capital pullback, among other potential factors.
 But then the AI boom seems to have translated into a surge in startups in 2024.
-Whether or not these are the root causes, there is at least a plausible correlation worthy of a more thorough analysis.

 Anecdotally speaking, the startup scene seems to be continuing to grow in the years since 2024 despite it not being included (yet) in the charts here.
 This analysis stops at 2024 in part due to latency in data and retrievability of startups from public sources over the past year.
 Additionally, the full impacts of shifts in climate and disaster policy in the United States and elsewhere are still rippling through the landscape.
 How this may shift responsibility from primarily government functions to sub-national and private sectors is still playing out.
 This may foster more innovation by necessitating tools, like AI, to do more with less.
 But it may also impede investment by decentralizing upstream purchasing and spending priorities.
 The full impact remains to be seen, but as always, the market will continue to adapt.